Common Career Mistakes and How to Avoid Them

 Stagnation

-Insufficient personal growth can make employees uncompetitive and uninspiring, both within the company and in the overall job market.
+Lack of personal growth can make employees uncompetitive within an organization as well as on the job market.

 How Do You Stay Competitive?

-- Look for Mentoring: Find one who will provide direction, assistance, collaborations, connections or highlight areas to improve.
+- Get Mentoring: Find a mentor who will offer direction, assistance, collaborations, connections or highlight areas of improvement.

 Negativity

-- Get help when you can Get a mentor’s guidance or to ask colleagues for suggestions.
+- Get help when you can You can ask a mentor for guidance or colleagues for business guidance.

 Overcommitting Workload